Chrissie Watts: Victim or villain?

-Return
+Returns (2024–2026)

 In July 2024, it was announced that Oberman would be reprising the role later in the year, after 19 years away.
-Oberman told the BBC "Chrissie Watts was such a great character to play - a victim or a villain," she said.
+Oberman told the BBC "Chrissie Watts was such a great character to play – a victim or a villain," she said.
 She is a real fan favourite so, when [executive producer] Chris Clenshaw asked me to come back and revisit her and see what has happened in the last 19 years, I jumped at the chance".

+Oberman returned to the role again when Chrissie appeared during the final moments of the 24 December 2025 episode, when it was revealed she was the one revealed to be stalking Zoe Slater (Ryan), with the assistance of Zoe's long-lost daughter, Jasmine Fisher (Indeyarna Donaldson-Holness).
+Speaking on her return, Oberman told BBC that the decision was made between her and producer Ben Wadey to keep her return tight-lipped, revealing: "Ben and I were keen to keep Chrissie's return a complete secret, so I'm delighted my return was kept under wraps."
+She further cited her belief that Chrissie felt it was "very unfair" to have spent 20 years in prison as a reason for seeking revenge against Zoe.
+In February 2026, Oberman announced her exit from the role.
+She departed during the 17 February episode.